aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to XLSB in C++ Applications" h2="Convert XSLFO to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to XLSB</h2>

+XSLFO (XSL Formatting Objects) is a markup language for formatting XML documents.
+It is used to define the layout of a document, such as page size, margins, fonts, and other formatting information.
+XLSB (Excel Binary File Format) is a binary file format used by Microsoft Excel.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+Converting XSLFO to XLSB can help reduce the size of the file and make it easier to share and store.

-Converting XSLFO to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>How Aspose.Total Helps for XSLFO to XLSB Conversion</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert XSLFO to XLSB.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other libraries.
+The process of converting XSLFO to XLSB is a simple two-step process.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSB.
+Aspose.Total for C++ provides a comprehensive set of APIs that can be used to automate the conversion process and make it easier and faster.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}